billmclean/Julia_Lessons/markdown/lesson04.md

 A *macro* is a rule or pattern for transforming a tuple of arguments to a returned expression that Julia evaluates.
 In Julia, the name of every macro begins with the `@` character.
-The creation of macros is beyond the scope of there lessons, but many useful macros are provided by Julia and its standard library.
-A simple example is `@show`, that is handy for showing the value of a variable in a `.jl` file.
+The creation of macros is beyond the scope of these lessons, but many useful macros are provided by Julia and its standard library.
+A simple example is `@show`, that is handy for quickly showing both the *name* and the *value* of a variable in a `.jl` file.
 If we execute a file containing the statements
 ```
 escape_velocity = 11.2
 @show escape_velocity